MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 - Upload log files for Cloud Discovery
 - Generate block scripts
-- List activities, alerts, and policy reports
+- List activities and alerts
 - Dismiss or resolve alerts

 ## What actions are supported?